bkesterbyld/maroon-potato/src/pages/platform.md

     subtitle: ''
     features:
       - content: >
-          Store structured, unstructured, and object data across public clouds and then move, replicate and export it as needed.
-With Above you are never locked in and it's easy to migrate into traditional databases.
+          Build data tables with a simple interface that stores structured, unstructured, and object data across public clouds.
+You can then move and replicate data as needed and export to traditional databases if you want to leave.
         actions: []
         media_position: left
         media_width: fifty